appbaseio/Docs/content/docs/pipelines/how-to/open-ai.md

 Indexing is done in two steps:

-- Use OpenAI's API to get the vector representation of the fields that are to be stored as vector
+- Use OpenAI's API to get the vector representation of fields to be stored
-- Index the data into OpenSearch along with the newly injected vector data field
+- Index the data into OpenSearch/Elasticsearch with the generated vector field.

 ### Searching Data

 Searching the data is done in:

-- Use OpenAI's API to get the vector representation of the query value
+- Use OpenAI's API to get the vector representation of the user query value
 - Take the resulting vector and send it to OpenSearch/ElasticSearch
 - Return the response received from OpenSearch/ElasticSearch back to the user